KingdomFirst/RockBlocks/Intacct/ReadMe.md

     Close Batch: Flag indicating if the Financial Batch should be closed in Rock when successfully posted to Intacct.

-    Log Response: Flag indicting if the Intacct Response should be logged to the Batch Audit Log.
+    Log Response: Flag indicating if the Intacct Response should be logged to the Batch Audit Log.

     Enable Debug: Turns on/off the Lava debug panel.
+The panel will show after export.

     Journal Id: The Intacct Symbol of the Journal that the Entry should be posted to (example: GJ)